reduxframework/redux-framework/README.md

 ### Master ###

+= 3.2.2.6 =
+* Added:      `data` and `args` can now be set to sorter!
+Just make sure to have it be a key based on what you want it to display as.
+IE: `array('Main'=>'sidebars')`

 = 3.2.2.5 =
 * Added:      Prevent Redux from firing on AJAX heartbeat, but added hook for it 'redux/ajax/heartbeat'.
 * Fixed:      Removed erroneous 's' character from HTML.

 = 3.2.2.4 =
 * Added:	  Check to make sure a field isn't empty after the filter.
 If it is empty, skip over it.